"Any good cook will tell you a good-quality knife is the most important tool in the kitchen."Meathead

 Basic Knife Care and Sharpening

-To keep your blades at their sharpest, avoid extreme downward pressure, and cut only on knife-friendly surfaces like wood and plastic.
+To keep your blades at their sharpest, avoid extreme downward pressure and twisting, and cut only on knife-friendly surfaces like wood and plastic.
 These materials absorb some of the knife blade and delay dulling.
 They also make cutting steadier, swifter, and safer.
 Glass, stone, and metal surfaces will dull your blades quickly.
 Hone your knife every few uses, and sharpen your knives whenever they are too dull to cut cleanly through the skin of a tomato without squashing the tomato.
 Click here to find out how to properly hone and sharpen a knife.
 And click here for our guide to the best knife sharpeners.

 When it comes to cleaning, most knives are best washed by hand to avoid discoloring the blade and damaging the handle, especially is the handle is made of wood.
 Avoid the dishwasher.
 The high heat of a dishwasher can cause microscopic movement in molecules in metal blades and the salty detergent can weaken the steel.
 The chemicals might also create some spotting, which can later become rust.
 As for storage, you should keep your knives in slots, sleeves, racks, or on a magnetic strip to protect the cutting edges from damage and dulling.
 If you want to dull your knives in a hurry, keep them in kitchen drawer full of other knives and gadgets.